subha71/appointment-booking-system/README.md

 3. Click "Variable Reference" to link `DATABASE_URL` from Postgres service
 4. Generate `SECRET_KEY_BASE` locally: `bundle exec rails secret`
 5. Add `SECRET_KEY_BASE` with the generated value
+6. Add `AUTH_USERNAME` and `AUTH_PASSWORD` for HTTP Basic Authentication

+**Note:** The deployed application is protected with HTTP Basic Authentication.
+You will need to provide the username and password to access the live application.

 ### Build Process